 One other issue with the percentage-based proposal is it may conflict with Ohio’s 1998 agreement with the tobacco industry, requiring such taxes to be based on per-pack-prices, according to Dan Tierney, a spokesperson for DeWine.

-“There are concerns a wholesale tax could endanger Ohio receiving funds due to noncompliance,” he said in a statement.
+“There are concerns a wholesale tax could endanger Ohio receiving funds due to noncompliance,” he said in 2023.

 A property tax issue, which would have also provided arts funding, failed with voters in 2004.
+A tax on video rentals was considered at one point.
 The city’s bed tax was increased in 2019 to fund improvements at Progressive Field and the Rock & Roll Hall of Fame, but it did not specifically earmark funds for the arts.

 What’s next